k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 - Data that is as close as possible to the data consumers
 - Always secured data.

 Fabric does all this using a patented approach for storing, syncing and securing data.
-For more information, refer to [What is Fabric](/articles/01_fabric_overview/01_what_is_fabric.md) and [the logical unit overview](/articles/03_logical_units/01_LU_overview.md).
+For more information, refer to [What is Fabric](/articles/01_fabric_overview/01_what_is_fabric.md) and [the Logical Unit Overview](/articles/03_logical_units/01_LU_overview.md).

 ## Fabric Server Main Components

-In order to deliver the above-mentioned functionality, Fabric relies on a resilient architecture and a strong set of 3rd party technologies widely used across the industry.
-To ensure scalability, quality of service and resiliency, Fabric has been engineered as a set of layers, each-one designed to address a different part of the overall data flow.
+To deliver the above-mentioned functionality, Fabric relies on a resilient architecture and a strong set of 3rd party technologies widely used across the industry.
+To ensure scalability, quality of service and resiliency, Fabric has been engineered as a set of layers, each designed to address a different part of the overall data flow.

 ![](/articles/02_fabric_architecture/images/fabOverviewPic.png)